cedadev/padocc/README.md

 ![Kerchunk Pipeline](docs/source/_images/pipeline.png)

+## Pre-release b
+Release date: 20th January 2025

+This pre-release contains updated source code and source code documentation, but some of the main descriptors that are hand-written (not `source`) may be out of date.
+Please refer to the release notes for details on what has changed.

 ## Installation

 To install this package, clone the repository using git clone (and switch to the MigrationOO branch - `git checkout MigrationOO` if release v1.3 has not been released.)